On Thanksgiving morning, 2017, I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 In the meantime, for a sample of John Rodriguez’ writing, keep scrolling.

-Below the links, you’ll find one of John Rodriguez’ stories that will give you an idea of his writing style.
+And below those links, you’ll find one of John Rodriguez’ stories that will give you an idea of his writing style.